Rosalynn Carter honored in service attended by Jimmy Carter

 "She never sought fame, fortune or accolades for the work that she did," Cade said. "...
 In so many different ways, she promoted a more caring society."

-Jimmy Carter was wheeled in to attend Tuesday's service, even though his own health has been precarious and he entered hospice care in February.
-His son told The Washington Post last week that he had to have a new suit made since none of his suits fit him due to his declining health.
+Jimmy Carter used a wheelchair to attend Tuesday's service.
+His own health has been precarious and he entered hospice care in February.
+James Carter III told The Washington Post last week that his father had to have a new suit made since none of his suits fit him due to his declining health.

-The couple have four children and 22 grandchildren and great-grandchildren.
+The Carters have four children and 22 grandchildren and great-grandchildren.
 The grandchildren served as honorary pallbearers, the Carter Center said.

-Jimmy and Rosalynn Carter were married for 77 years, since Rosalynn was 18, and she was an indispensable partner in his political life.
+Jimmy and Rosalynn Carter had been married since Rosalynn was 18, and she was an indispensable partner in his political life.

 "What a love story," journalist Judy Woodruff said in her tribute.
 "For 77 years, they adored each other, and had much in common — intelligence, compassion, curiosity, courage, and apparently, they could both be a little stubborn.
 She often said the most challenging time in their marriage was when they co-authored a book."